intlr/practical-test-pyramid-go/docs/index.md

 UI tests are more than testing web browser interfaces.
 Think of REST API, CLI... they all have interfaces.

-UI tests is about testing the user interface is working as expected.
+UI tests are about testing the user interface is working as expected.
 But testing UI can be done in a modular way, as testing JavaScript code with the backend being stubbed.